 Supported housing for young mums in need of additional parenting support.
-Young mothers are provided with a safe and stable environment at a critical time in their lives which creates a caring, loving home for their child with whilst developing their own life skills with one-to-one support from a dedicate support worker.
+Young mothers are provided with a safe and stable environment at a critical time in their lives.
+This creates a caring, loving home for their child whilst developing their own life skills with one-to-one support from a dedicated support worker.

 The Housing Register

-Care Leavers qualify for ‘Band A’ status which means a priority status is allowing them to bid on a council flat.
-The preferred route for our young people is via supported Housing Panel as this further helps them develop the necessary skills for living independently.
+Care Leavers qualify for ‘Band A’ status which means priority status and allows them to bid on a council flat.
+The preferred route for our young people is via supported housing panel as this further helps them develop the necessary skills for living independently.
 You can then be referred to the housing register for your own independent flat when your personal advisor is confident that you are ready to move into independent living.
 We supply a leaving care grant to help you set up home and provide practical support to get them settled in.

 Private Sector Housing (Including Out Of Area)

-This is generally not a preferred option as a landlord will request a guarantor (possibly a family member who is a home owner and who agrees to pay the rent if you can’t afford to do so), a deposit and usually at least one months’ rent in advance.
+This is generally not a preferred option as a landlord will request a guarantor (possibly a family member who is a home owner and who agrees to pay the rent if you can’t afford to do so).
+Also a deposit and usually at least one month’s rent in advance.
 Many landlords will not accept Housing Benefit and therefore will only accept tenants who are working full time.

 Care Leavers in need of Emergency Housing

-We can refer you to Southend Borough Council Housing Options who have a duty to provide hostel accommodation especially where for whatever reasons you have been made homeless and you are in need of immediate accommodation.
+We can refer you to the Councils Housing Options team who have a duty to provide hostel accommodation especially where for whatever reasons you have been made homeless and you are in need of immediate housing.

 HARP – Night Shelter